 Seventeen steps appear here, but not every step fits every situation, and some steps may need to be adapted.

 1 State the question, dilemma, or concern as clearly as possible

 Does the statement do the situation justice?
-Does it make clear what the problem is and why it's a problem?
+Does it make clear what the problem is and why it is a problem?
 Does it miss anything important to thinking through possible courses of action?
 Does any part of it get lost in the mists of vagueness, ambiguity, or professional jargon?
-Are some of the words misleading or not-quite-right?
+Are some of the words misleading or not quite right?
 Is there anything questionable about the statement's scope, perspective, or assumptions?
 Are there other valid ways to define the problem?

 2 *Anticipate who will be affected by the decision